 Eccles Centre Fellowships and Awards

-Applicants are now closed for all awards being offered in 2015 to help support scholars wishing to visit London to use the British Library’s collections relating to North America (the USA, Canada and the Caribbean).
+These awards are offered to help support scholars wishing to visit London to use the British Library’s collections relating to North America (the USA, Canada and the Caribbean).
 The following awards are offered in 2017:

 - One Visiting US Fellow Award of £2500 is offered to help support one month of research at the British Library by a senior scholar from the USA.